scholarslab/gitpractice/Praxis2020.md

 ## What's your favorite scent and why?
 * Emma: Like Elise, I love scented candles, and also just scents in general.
 I came home from the grocery store with a cinnamon broom yesterday, so that scent is currently winning.
 I associate it with autumn and coziness.
+* Crystal: I love the smell of clean laundry the day after you've washed it, when it's faded a little bit.
+It's very comforting and home-y and makes me feel refreshed!